 A couple of weeks ago we had a difficult bedtime.
 It’s not the first time, especially in recent weeks, and no doubt it won’t be the last.
 The kids were tired and getting tetchy with one another.
 I was tired and tetchy too.
 The kids were arguing over everything, fighting over anything and I ended up shouting.
 Again.
 There were tears.

 We all ended up going upstairs for bedtime feeling grumpy, sad with the situation and generally unhappy.
-Deflated, I sat on the floor of Freddie’s room, book open, ready to read.
+Deflated, I sat on the floor of my youngest son’s room, book open, ready to read.

 Looking at the three of them and particularly addressing the older two who had started squabbling again, I said: “You know, this has always been one of my favourite times of the day.
 I absolutely love story time but this…” I gestured at their squabbling “this is making me not want to do it anymore.